 Conclusion: Our Final Thoughts on the Types of Tennis Strings

-There are hundreds of tennis strings available on the market, with each string has its pros and cons.
+There are hundreds of tennis strings available on the market, with each string having its pros and cons.
 It makes it quite tricky to choose the right string that fits your needs, playing style, frequency of playing, and other injuries (if any).

 To make this process easy, there are some important factors that you must consider before choosing any string.
 For example, power, control, playability, comfort, and string tension, etc.